CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/modifiers/iterator.md

 - [Property (instruction)](../../../visual-basic/language-reference/statements/property-statement.md)

 ## <a name="example"></a>Exemple
- L’exemple suivant montre une fonction d’itérateur.
-La fonction d’itérateur a un `Yield` instruction qui se trouve dans un [pour...
-Suivant](../../../visual-basic/language-reference/statements/for-next-statement.md) boucle.
-Chaque itération de la [pour chaque](../../../visual-basic/language-reference/statements/for-each-next-statement.md) corps d’instruction dans `Main` crée un appel à la `Power` fonction d’itérateur.
+ The following example demonstrates an iterator function.
+The iterator function has a `Yield` statement that is inside a [For…Next](../../../visual-basic/language-reference/statements/for-next-statement.md) loop.
+Each iteration of the [For Each](../../../visual-basic/language-reference/statements/for-each-next-statement.md) statement body in `Main` creates a call to the `Power` iterator function.
 Chaque appel à la fonction d'itérateur continue vers l'exécution suivante de l'instruction `Yield`, qui se produit pendant l'itération suivante de la boucle `For…Next`.

  [!code-vb[VbVbalrStatements#98](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrStatements/VB/Class2.vb#98)]

 ## <a name="example"></a>Exemple
  L'exemple suivant illustre un accesseur `Get` qui est un itérateur.
-Le `Iterator` modificateur est dans la déclaration de propriété.
+The `Iterator` modifier is in the property declaration.

  [!code-vb[VbVbalrStatements#99](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrStatements/VB/Class2.vb#99)]

- Pour obtenir des exemples supplémentaires, consultez [itérateurs](../../programming-guide/concepts/iterators.md).
+ For additional examples, see [Iterators](../../programming-guide/concepts/iterators.md).

 ## <a name="see-also"></a>Voir aussi